rbatllet/private-blockchain/docs/API_GUIDE.md

 // Get the last block in the chain public Block getLastBlock() {
     // Returns the block with the highest block number or null if chain is empty }

-// Get all blocks in the chain ordered by number public List<Block> getAllBlocks() {
-    // Returns all blocks in ascending order by block number }

 // Get blocks within a time range